rhyswynne/wp-flipclock/wp-flipclock/readme.txt

 This project is now on github, [you can view the repository here](https://github.com/rhyswynne/wp-flipclock).
 There are other versions, but this is the one I've put up, so where all the developmental will be tracked.

 == Changelog ==
+= 1.5 =
+* Now doesn't display negative time if the countdown has passed,.
+* Fixed a bug where the clock was out dependant on timezones (thanks [gleave75](https://github.com/gleave75))

 = 1.4 =
 * Now allows two different clocks on the same page (if given different names).
 * Added the "lang" Shortcode attribute to choose the languages.